Weight Loss And Arthritis

 • A 2014 study conducted by Australia’s National Preventative Health Agency reported that obesity increases the risk of arthritis and back pain.
 There are many reasons why this is the case.

-• One of the more common reasons is that any additional weight we carry, the more pressure we place on our joints.
+• One of the more common reasons is that the more additional weight we carry, the more pressure we place on our joints.
 It is estimated for every kilo of excess weight we carry, an extra load of 4kgs is put on our knee joints.
 This not only increases the risk of developing arthritis, it may also increase the pain and swelling associated with the conditions.

 Lowers the risk of heart disease and stroke: